The Driver and Vehicle Standards Agency (DVSA) recently issued correspondence to NI operators which doesn’t apply to

 DVA Enforcement Section is responsible for enforcing a wide range of legislation related to goods vehicles, buses and taxis.
 It also checks private cars and agricultural vehicles.

 Further information can be found at:

-Further information about drivers' hours and tachographs can be found on the link below
+Further information about drivers' hours and tachographs can be found on at:

 European Directive 2007/38/EC requires trucks over 3.5 tonnes and first registered on or after 1 January 2000, to be fitted with a wide angle mirror and a close proximity mirror - both mirrors are to be fitted on the nearside of the vehicle.

 These additional mirrors are required to help drivers detect other road users in the areas immediately around their vehicles, to reduce the potential for collisions.

 In order to check if your vehicle meets the 2007/38 Directive, or needs to be retrofitted, you will be required to carry out a field of view check.